Reviewed by: Dr. Matthew Miller, OD on June 24th, 2022

-For people with strong prescriptions that require them to wear glasses in order to see, Transition lenses offer a convenient solution for sun protection.
-Maybe you’re wondering whether transition lenses have UV protection.
+For people with strong prescriptions that require them to wear glasses in order to see, Transitions lenses offer a convenient solution for sun protection.
+Maybe you’re wondering whether transitions lenses have UV protection.
 Well, good news, they do!
-Rather than having to switch your regular glasses out for prescription sunglasses, or worse yet, stacking shades on top of your regular glasses to protect your vision, Transition lenses do all of the work for you.
+Rather than having to switch your regular glasses out for prescription sunglasses, or worse yet, stacking shades on top of your regular glasses to protect your vision, Transitions lenses do all of the work for you.

 With every perk, there is usually a little drawback.
-While Transition lenses are advantageous in many ways, there are some areas where improvement is needed before they’re deemed a “perfect solution”.
+While Transitions lenses are advantageous in many ways, there are some areas where improvement is needed before they’re deemed a “perfect solution”.

 First, the molecules in the lenses are triggered not only by UV rays in sunlight but also by temperature.
 Cold temperatures will accelerate the reaction of the molecules, while warmer environments slow it down.
 This can be a bit of a bummer during the warmer months when you need quicker darkening time, or during the chillier parts of the year when your lenses darken and you’re not necessarily wanting them to.

 Another drawback is that the fade back time on the lenses is longer than many people may prefer.
 It can take anywhere from four to ten minutes for lenses to clear up after being outdoors, which leaves lenses in a hazy in-between faze.
 While some people are not bothered by this, others may feel self-conscious or annoyed by the slow reversion.